ad4game/phaser-a4g/README.md

 A4G Demo usage
 ================

-This game show how A4G video ad can be integrated into Phaser game.
+This game show how A4G video ad can be integrated into HTML5 framework Phaser game.

 First add `a4g-ad-plugin.js` to your codebase.